 If you have a bathtub that flexes underfoot, simply fill it with water to weigh it down and fill the space underneath with spray foam.
 Many stand alone tubs have access panels that will allow you to reach these spaces.
 Otherwise, a small hole in facing drywall can do the trick and will require little patching to repair afterward.

 Any crack can be an interstate highway for pests to enter your home.
 Close any possible points of entry by filling cracks with copper mesh, using a screwdriver to push it in and then filling remaining gaps with expanding foam.
 Use this foam for setting fence posts.

 Prevent Mold in Corners

 Mold remediation is a big job, so it’s useful to do what you can to prevent it.
 Due to some framing practices, corners of exterior walls can be particularly susceptible to mold growth, because pockets of uninsulated space may allow cooler air to pool and condense.

 Improve Your Sink

 Insulate and soundproof an aluminum sink by spraying the underside with spray foam, paying particular attention to the gap between sinks.
 If you do this while the sink is installed, ensure you are wearing safety equipment and prepare the area beneath the sink for drips.

 Shore Up Concrete Problems

-If you’re not familiar, spray foam is a type of insulation that expands after you spray.
-The foam expands and seals, avoiding any type of unnecessary moisture (which can create mold) or encouraging pests to eat through your walls.
-It protects the lining of your house, and even can protect the heating and cooling of your house during those unbearably cold or hot days.
+Spray foam is a type of insulation that expands after you spray.
+The foam expands and seals, deterring moisture (which can create mold) and pests from eating through your walls.
+It protects the lining of your house, and can even assist in the heating and cooling of your house during those unbearably cold or hot days.